 Following two days of shelling, Anderson negotiated a surrender of Fort Sumter with Brigadier General P. G. T. Beauregard, the leader of the insurrectionist forces.
 Beauregard’s terms were generous.
 He detained none of Anderson’s men as prisoners.
 After the fort fell, Doubleday commanded Fort Hamilton, New York, from April 19 to June 3, 1861.
 During that period, army officials promoted him to the rank of major with the 17th Infantry on May 14, 1861.

 Army of the Potomac

 As the Civil War ramped up, the War Department transferred Doubleday to the Shenandoah Valley in Virginia, where he served under Major General Robert Patterson during the summer of 1861.
 Following the Confederate victory at the First Battle of Bull Run (July 21, 1861), Doubleday traveled to Washington, DC, to assist with manning artillery defenses of the nation’s capital.
-On February 3, 1862, the War Department appointed as a brigadier general of volunteers.
-In May, officials assigned him to command a brigade in Major General Irvin McDowell’s 1st Corps of the Army of the Potomac.
+On February 3, 1862, the War Department promoted him to brigadier general of volunteers.
+In May, officials assigned him to command a brigade in Major General Irvin McDowell‘s 1st Corps of the Army of the Potomac.

 Army of Virginia – Second Battle of Bull Run